sa-mw-dach/dev_demos/demos/04_license_plate_gitops/README.md

     Now add to the URL a `/test` string and go to that address.
 The resulting json string will look like `{"model version":"v1", "THE_PREDICTION_OF_THE_MODEL"}`, if `v1` is the version tag used.

 1) Assume that the second version of the model with version tag `v2` has been validated and shall be incorporated in the application.
 Go to file `manifests/model-1-deployment.yaml`, where the model to be used in the application is defined.
-Search for the image tag 'v1' and replace it with 'v2'.
+Search for the image tag `v1` and replace it with `v2`.

     After commiting and pushing this change to the git repo, OpenShift GitOps will compare the version tag inside the git repo with the deployment in the OpenShift Cluster and detect a change.
 Subsequently, it modifes the Cluster configuration so that it matches the definitions in the git repo.
 Meaning that the version `v2' of the model will be incorporated into the app.

     Now go again to the app URL `/test`.
-The resulting json string will look like `{"model version":"v2", "THE_PREDICTION_OF_THE_MODEL"}`, i.e. showing the second version of the license plate model.
+The resulting json string will look like `{"model version":"v2", "THE_PREDICTION_OF_THE_MODEL"}`, i.e. showing the second version of the license plate model as was desired.

 [^license_plate_desc]: https://rh-aiservices-bu.github.io/licence-plate-workshop/